theo-armour/agenda/1-notes.md

 ???

+El Mariachi loco is the one who dances

 History is not destiny.

 Remembery: a startup dedicated to using AI systems to talk to old people to record their memories for posterity.
 This will help AI gather more data and help hope people feel more engaged and useful.

 Liz Nolan: summer with Quaker choir in Mexico Texting 123 Can you hear me now comma?
 Question mark I wonder which thing are you using?

 People versus gopal